BRL: Commodity prices are a drag – ING

-USD/BRL has come off sharply from its early August spike to 5.80.
-The broad turn lower in the US Dollar (USD) and the global equity market recovery are helping, ING’s FX strategist Chris Turner notes.
+USD/BRL has come off sharply from its early August spike to 5.80, ING’s FX strategist Chris Turner notes.

 “In addition, investors await the Brazilian government's 2025 budget plans – which are announced on 31 August.
 The market view is split here.
-If the Lula administration prioritizes social spending, then fiscal targets will be missed and the real will be hit hard.”
+If the Lula administration prioritises social spending, then fiscal targets will be missed and the real will be hit hard.
+However, some in the market suspect that the government will cut spending to try and keep the bond market on side.
+Typically, fiscal weakness has always been the Achilles heel of Brazilian asset markets.”

 Information on these pages contains forward-looking statements that involve risks and uncertainties.
 Markets and instruments profiled on this page are for informational purposes only and should not in any way come across as a recommendation to buy or sell in these assets.
 You should do your own thorough research before making any investment decisions.
 FXStreet does not in any way guarantee that this information is free from mistakes, errors, or material misstatements.
 It also does not guarantee that this information is of a timely nature.
 Investing in Open Markets involves a great deal of risk, including the loss of all or a portion of your investment, as well as emotional distress.
 All risks, losses and costs associated with investing, including total loss of principal, are your responsibility.
 The views and opinions expressed in this article are those of the authors and do not necessarily reflect the official policy or position of FXStreet nor its advertisers.
 The author will not be held responsible for information that is found at the end of links posted on this page.